 Document access control is the process of verifying who has the right to see, modify, or delete a document in an organization.
 It is very important to clearly define a visual representation of which group can see which document types.

 I usually propose creating a sheet with document types as columns and groups as rows and filling this sheet in order to constantly maintain control over the security of your documents.

-As documents grow in volume, it becomes very easy to compromise security, putting critical information at danger of falling into the wrong hands.
+As documents grow in volume, it becomes very easy to compromise security, putting critical information in danger of falling into the wrong hands.

-As the complexity of documents grows, so does the need for document versioning.
-Automatic document tracking comes in handy to enable collaboration, decision making and enterprise-wide changes.
+As the complexity of document filing and organization grows, so does the need for document versioning.
+Automatic document tracking is handy to enable collaboration, decision-making, and enterprise-wide changes.